-However, before taking action on your own, you have to go to see a doctor!
+Yet, before taking action on your own, you have to go to see a doctor!
 He knows best what’s the best option than all the information you will find on the internet.

 Now after having a basic knowledge of what GERD means let’s jump into the different medical treatments!

 If you are this kind of person, who loves taking medicines you will find this part very useful.
-However, if you are not a big fan of pills just jump into the lifestyle changes you can make right now!
+Nevertheless, if you are not a big fan of pills just jump into the lifestyle changes you can make right now!

-If you decided not to go into the lifestyle alternatives you probably want to take tablets or are just willing to broaden your mind.
+If you decided not to go into the lifestyle options you probably want to take tablets or are just willing to broaden your mind.
 More or less let’s dive into the different medical treatments.

-However, they reduce the level of stomach acid.
+Yet, they reduce the level of stomach acid.

-Although it helps with that, it also has cons like confusion and fatigue.
+Despite the fact that it helps with that, it also has cons like confusion and fatigue.

 If you don’t mind reading for surgeries keep going, on the other hand, you can jump into a more pleasant topic like diet and lifestyle changes in chapter 4

-Surgery should be your last option because it hides many risks.
+Firstly, surgery should be your last option because it hides many risks.

 The first procedure is called Fundoplication.
 In this surgery, a surgeon wraps the top of your stomach around your lower esophageal sphincter (LES) to tighten the muscle and prevent acid reflux.